GreyKeenan/dukesup/index.md

   and place them face-down in front of the CASTLE.
   The remaining card will be part of your starting hand.
-1. Once both players have selected their DUKES, they say, "Dukes Up!" in unison and flip up their DUKES.
+1. Once both players have selected their DUKES, they say, "Dukes Up!" and flip up their DUKES in unison.
   The CASTLES remain face-down for now.

 From here, the first player can start their turn.